 Around here I go by “Zoot” – derivative of a childhood nickname.
 I’ve been blogging with that name since January 2004.
 I think the transition to “Zoot” went something like this: Kim to Kimbo to Bozie to Bozoot to Zoot.
 I answer to all of the above.
 I had been using the name Zoot on message boards long before I ever thought about blogging…so it seemed an obvious alias when starting my own blog.

-My oldest child (“E”) graduated from college at the University of Montevallo and is currently working in a marketing position at Lowe Mill Arts and Entertainment here in Huntsville.
+My oldest child – Eliah – graduated from college at the University of Montevallo and is currently working in a marketing position at Lowe Mill Arts and Entertainment here in Huntsville.
 It’s not his dream to settle here but I’m savoring every moment of it while he’s here.
 (We used to call him “LilZ” but since he’s now a legal adult?
 That seems silly.)
 I married Donnie when E was 8 and we immediately tried to add to our family.
 This is when we entered the period of life I kindly refer to as…Gynecological Hell.
 After several miscarriages, a few D&Cs, a diagnosis of endometriosis, ovarian cysts, and uterine fibroids – we finally had two children.
-Nikki (currently age 8) and Wes (age 5).
-I don’t use E or Nikki’s “real” names because they’re so unique someone searching for them would end up on this blog.
-And those poor children do not want to forever be linked the blog where I talked so much about my uterus.
+Nyoka (currently age 13) and Wesley (age 10).
+I call the older two E and Nikki in most of my blog posts because their “real” names because they’re so unique someone searching for them would end up on this blog.
+And those poor children do not want to forever be linked the website where I spent so much time talking about my uterus and boob sweat.

 We had a second part of Kim’s Gynecological Hell in 2012 when I was blessed with another pregnancy which I then lost at 11 weeks resulting in another D&C. I decided I couldn’t handle any more loss emotionally and physically my ailments were making my life unlivable for too many days out of a month.
 I had an endometrial ablation and we bid farewell to the days of trying to have kids.